“This one’s a big step,” I announce. Grandma Jo holds onto me with her crinkled, aged hands.

 “John, if they get caught for this, we could all be in jail,” Jude noted.
 “You know that Old Farmer Mav owns pretty much half of Weston.”

-“Well, now he’s providing to us.
-Bout bloody time.”
+“Well, now he’s providing for us.
+About bloody time.”

 “That’s why we did it,” Jo admitted.
 The rest of the family all looked at her, surprised that she spoke.
 “So that we can all eat on weekends.”

 Jude sighed.
-She approached Jo and knelt down to level height.
-She told her that these were tough times but stealing wasn’t okay.
-Jude placed a hand over her face and walked into the kitchen.
-She was slim and frail with sprouting grey hair.
-Michael approached her.
+She knelt down to level height in front of Jo.
+She told Jo that these were tough times but stealing wasn’t okay.
+Jude then stood up and walked into the kitchen.
+Michael followed her.
 “Mum, we just don’t want you and Dad going hungry every weekend.”

 “You can’t be worrying about us, Mike,” Jude said.
 “We’re here on this earth to provide for you three.
 And that’s what we’re doing.”